 Association of Architectural Technologists of Ontario (AATO)

-The Association of Architectural Technologists of Ontario (AATO) recognizes Humber’s Architectural Technology program as meeting the academic requirements for acceptance to the internship program leading to certification as an Accredited Architectural Technologist – Member of the Association of Architectural Technologists of Ontario (MAATO).
+The Association of Architectural Technologists of Ontario (AATO) recognizes Humber’s Architectural Technology program as meeting the academic requirements for acceptance to the Internship program leading to certification as an Accredited Architectural Technologist – Member of the Association of Architectural Technologists of Ontario (MAATO) upon completion of the official Lecture Series and the passing of the Accreditation Examinations.

 Note: The requirements for licensure are determined by the granting body, which is independent from Humber College.
 Students are encouraged to obtain the specific requirements directly from the granting body before enrolling.